Git-Going-With-Git/Data-Fridays-Presentation/github-overview.md

 # What is GitHub?

-GitHub is a hostd version of git that can be used to collaborate with others.
-It is usually used as the *centralized* git repository.
+GitHub is a hosted version of git that can be used to collaborate with others.
+It is usually used as a *centralized* git repository.

 Besides git, GitHub also has other features commonly used when collaborating in projects: